EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 seems unclear exactly how the attacks were done, why they stopped, and how likely CoAP amplifications attacks are to come back in the future.

+The amplification factor and the bandwidth depend on the layer in the protocol stack that is used for the calculation.
+The amplification factor and bandwidth can e.g., be calculated using whole IP packets, UPD payloads, or CoAP payloads.
+The bandwidth decreases and the amplification factor typically increases higher up in the protocol stack.
+The bandwidth should be calculated using the layer that is considered to be under attack.

 The following sections give examples of different theoretical amplification attacks using CoAP.

 ## Simple Amplification Attacks